chanzuckerberg/fogg/docs/reference/config_file.md

   - `enabled` - boolean, enable this CI tool

 ## envs

 Fogg manages workspaces within environments (think "dev", "staging" and "prod" for example) that don't share state between them.

 Each workspace within an environment is called a `component`

-### Arguments
+### env arguments

 - `components` - This is a map of workspace names to [workspace configurations](#common-workspace-arguments)

-### Component arguments
+### component arguments

 In addition to the common workspace arguments, components also support the following arguments:

 - `eks` - Object that contains a `cluster_name` key to point terraform to a kubectl context
-- `kind` - String, either `terraform` or `helm_template`
+- `kind` - String, either `terraform` or `helm_template` (DEPRECATED)
 - `module_source` - String, path to a terraform module to use for this component.
 If this is a relative path such as `terraform/modules/webserver`, fogg will generate a main.tf in this component with a full invocation to this module.
 - `module_name` - If module_source is supplied, this is the name to use for the module invocation resource.